Thierry-Dumont/BenchmarksPythonJuliaAndCo/README.md

 *  Weno: a classical solver for hyperbolic equations, in dimension 1, with application to Burghers equation and to Convection.

-* :new: Sparse: building a sparse matrix and doing a sparse matrix x vector product.
+* :Sparse: building a sparse matrix and doing a sparse matrix x vector product.

 * MicroBenchmarks: very simple benchmarks to show the importance of different programing styles.